zlz-studio/zlz-studio.github.io/features/Dither/index.md

 The feature contains three subsystems that compose freely:
 - Hide / Show / Spawn - Manual API to fade a character out or in (stealth, teleport, spawn-in)
-- Camera Near Fade - Auto fade when the camera gets close to the character (VRChat / first-person / camera-collision)
+- Camera Near Fade - Auto fade when the camera gets close to the character
-- Receive Occlusion Fade - Auto fade when the character blocks the camera-to-player line of sight (Star Rail-style)
+- Receive Occlusion Fade - Auto fade when the character blocks the camera-to-player line of sight

 The final dither alpha is max(manual, occlusion, cameraNear) — all three subsystems can run at the same time without conflict.